getcanoe/website/help.md

 ##### What is ‘Server Side PoW’?

 Every transaction needs to perform a calculation (referred to as "PoW" - Proof Of Work) as a security mechanism against transaction spamming.
 Desktop applications generally have no problem with this, however mobile devices would require a lot of processing power and energy, therefore it is disabled on these devices and the work is delegated to the Canoe server instead.

+Currently only Linux Canoe can do client side PoW.
+Windows and OSX will follow and then we will see how we deal with mobile.